 And while anyone can call themselves a coach without any coach-specific training, the road to mastering coaching requires that you grow your resources and skills in your core competencies.

 Here we have put together a few ways a life coach can grow and develop their business.
-Not only will these help you grow as a professional but will also help you deliver optimal results for your clients.
+Not only will these life coaching tools and resources help you grow as a professional but will also help you deliver optimal results for your clients.

 As a coach, you are your business, so success begins with you.
 When you live a life that you love, you can more effectively guide others to do the same.
 Holding a clear vision for your ideal life will shape your work and inspire you to stay motivated during challenging times.

-Ahead are some of the resources that will help you grow and develop your practice into a profitable and enriching business:
+Ahead are some of the life coaching resources that will help you grow and develop your practice into a profitable and enriching business:

 1. Have a standard intake process for clients